128technology/docs/docs/cli_reference.md

 #### Description

-The _show rib_ subcommand displays the contents of the 128T router&#x27;s Routing Information Base (RIB).
+The _show rib_ subcommand displays the contents of the SSR router&#x27;s Routing Information Base (RIB).
 This is the complete list of connected, direct, and learned routes on the system.
 (Note that the output may be quite verbose.)

 When issuing the command without any arguments, the entire RIB is displayed.